mononokai/mtg-elastic-indexer/README.md

 # MTG Elasticsearch Indexer
-This script indexes Magic: The Gathering card and token data into a local Elasticsearch instance using the [MTGJSON](https://mtgjson.com) dataset.
-It uses `tqdm` to display progress and filters fields for efficient ingestion and searching.
+This script indexes Magic: The Gathering card and token data into a local Elasticsearch instance using the [MTGJSON](https://mtgjson.com) dataset and image URLs from [Scryfall](https://scryfall.com).
+It uses `tqdm` to display progress, filters fields for efficient ingestion and searching, and uses the Scryfall bulk data API for fast, reliable image caching.

 ---

 ## 📦 Features

+- Downloads and parses Scryfall's bulk `default_cards` data
+- Caches card image URLs for faster indexing
 - Parses and filters MTGJSON AllSetFiles data
+- Attaches set metadata to each document
 - Indexes cards and tokens into Elasticsearch
-- Attaches set metadata to each document
 - Shows clean CLI progress bars using `tqdm`

 ---